Salomon X Ultra 5 Review 2026 | Unsponsored

 Overall Protection 4/5

-The gusseted tongue helps keep out any debris or rocks from entering the boot.
+The gusseted tongue helps keep debris and rocks out of the boot.
 The ankle cuff is nice and strong, with overlying rubber for added protection.

 Water Resistance 5/5

-The Salomon X Ultra 5 Mid GTX is equipped with a Gore-tex liner for water resistance.
-I measured the Gore-tex liner at about 5 inches of flood height, which is commendable for this hiking boot.
+The Salomon X Ultra 5 GTX is equipped with a Gore-Tex liner for water resistance.
+I measured the Gore-Tex liner at about 5 inches of flood height, which is commendable for this hiking boot.

 I will say, the X Ultra 5 took about 10% longer to dry after submerging them in water vs the Merrell Moab 3, a comparable model.

-The X Ultra 5 are definitely suited for hiking in the snow, as well as hiking in the summer.
-The waterproofness does its job against the snow, while still allowing for ventilation in the hotter weather.
+The X Ultra 5 are well-suited for hiking in snow and summer.
+Their waterproof design protects against snow while allowing for ventilation in warmer weather.

 Does The Salomon X Ultra 5 Mid Fit Well?